 Egg Drop Challenge

 There are a few ways you can do an egg drop challenge.
 You can engineer and build structures to help protect the egg from breaking, which is a fantastic challenge for a camp or classroom or club setting.
 The kids can all learn from each other’s designs to see what worked and what didn’t work.
-We decided to try a different route and did our Egg Drop Challenge with Oobleck.
+Or you can try a different route and do our Egg Drop Challenge with Oobleck.
 Cue the non-Newtonian Fluid fun!

 Crystal Egg Geode Science Experiment